Rehamsalman1/Wordcloud-Covid-Analysis/README.md

 Once initial data cleaning was done in python both the Word cloud library and matplotlib libraries were imported to help in visualizing the generated plots

 There were three primary steps in building a word cloud:
-1. Extract the symptoms column (text column)
+1. Extract the symptoms column from the original file - covidvaccine.xlsx
 2. Create and generate a wordcloud image
 3. Display the frequency using matplotlib

 <img width="400" alt="code1" src="https://user-images.githubusercontent.com/42086991/174860710-cd05ecc3-c8fe-461b-b3ac-f9515687995e.png">

 This is an extract of the Code for getting the Top words that are most frequent in the symptoms file.
 The firsts step was to load the dataset.
-Once it was saved in a dataframe, a new variable called text that helps to concatenate all! the words in the symptom1 column and count the bag of words for each instance.
+Once it was saved in a dataframe, a new variable called text that helps to concatenate all the words in the symptom1 column and count the bag of words for each instance.
 The concatenation happens with the “join” word in the code.
 The stopwords were added to make sure unnecessary words were removed from the text to make the wordcloud more relevant.
 Additionally, another variable holds a list of values that were manually excluded to improve the results.
 Further discussion as to why this list was added is explained in the next chapter.
-The astype ensures that each value of the text variable holds a string rather than any other data-type as this would hamper the results.
+The "astype" ensures that each value of the text variable holds a string rather than any other data-type as this would hamper the results.

 <img width="400" alt="code2" src="https://user-images.githubusercontent.com/42086991/174860677-4988a8fa-c8a5-4099-840d-b330714d039a.png">"

 Once the text had the data from the column it was passed to the WordCloud object that took the stopwords and the text as parameters and saved in a new variable.
 The variable was then used to pass to the PLT object that helped to display the wordcloud image.
-There were three different results each with a new finding and improvement from the previous results.
+There were three different results at each iteration and new imporvements were done to the code accordingly.

 ### STOPWORDS:

-However, site was being repeated in the cloud and it was not easy to differentiate between the words as they all look similar in terms of the size.
-Therefore, to improve the NLP technique another test was performed but with more StopWords added such as Injection and Site.
+At one interation, it was identified that the word "site" and "Injection" were appearing larger than the symptoms in the visualisation.
+As they were repeated in most rows and were irrelevant to our findings to improve the NLP technique more StopWords were added such as "Injection and Site" to create an accurate word cloud for visualisation.

 <img width="400" alt="code3" src="https://user-images.githubusercontent.com/42086991/174860575-23cd30e7-8317-4890-84a5-8912ed5d86e8.png">

 ### VISUALISED WORD CLOUD:
 <img width="1251" alt="wordcloud" src="https://user-images.githubusercontent.com/42086991/174858105-e5c64136-7489-4e4c-9077-7bb2ac953fd6.png">
-The word cloud depicted that Pain Rash and Fatigue were the most frequent words and therefore, the most common symptoms that patients experienced from taking the vaccine for Coronavirus.
+After few iterations and cleaning of data the word cloud depicted that "Pain" "Rash" and "Fatigue" were the most frequent words and therefore, the most common symptoms that patients experienced from taking the vaccine for Coronavirus.